Do I REALLY Need a Women's-Specific Backpack?

 The key difference in women’s-specific clothing is that pieces will tend to be tapered at the waist.
 Why is this important?
 Let’s use the example of base layers.
 The purpose of base layers is actually not to keep you warm, but to prevent you from getting cold and they do this by wicking away sweat to avoid evaporation.
 Base layers need to be snug against your skin to work effectively.
 If you’re a female and you’ve ever thrown on a male’s top, you likely will have noticed how loose it hangs around your waist.
 This might be comfortable but if this is how your base layer fits, it is not going to be working for you!

-It can be hard to ascertain what exists for optimised functionality and what exists to increase marketability and profitability.
+So it can be hard to ascertain what exists for optimised functionality and what exists to increase marketability and profitability.
 There’s no denying that some brands and gear will pander to sex but when it comes to backpacks, sleeping bags and mats and some types of clothing, the argument for women’s-specific gear does have some grounds.

 But of course, everyone is different.